marczaku/103-csharp-structured/04-return-and-output/README.md

   - but only, after the player has made a valid choice
 - Write one function that returns the AI's choice
 - Use those functions in your Core Game Loop

+### P04_2_1Numbers
+Write a function `Four` that returns the number `4` and a function `5` that returns the number `5`.
+Invoke each function and assign their results to variables.
+Add both variables to a third variable.
+Print that variable to the console.

+### P04_2_2UserInput
+Write a function `GetUserMatches` that asks the user for how many matches he wants to draw.
+If the user enters a valid number (1, 2 or 3), it returns the users input as a number.
+Otherwise, it shows an error and asks again.
+Invoke that function and assign the result to a variable named `userMatches`.
+Print the value of the variable to the console.

+### P04_2_3AIInput
+Write a function `GetAIMatches` that asks the AI for how many matches it wants to draw.
+It returns a random valid number (1, 2 or 3).
+Invoke that function and assign the result to a variable named `aiMatches`.
+Print the value of the variable to the console.